Introduction

 - Having a clear breach notification protocol in place

-Interestingly, a lot of professionals in the tax preparation business actively attend industry conferences, which really shows how valuable it is to stay connected and informed in this profession.
-Remember, overlooking data security isn’t just a minor slip-up; it can lead to serious financial consequences, including lawsuits and a loss of client trust.
+Interestingly, a lot of professionals in the business actively attend conferences, which really shows how valuable it is to stay connected and informed in this profession.
+Remember, overlooking compliance isn’t just a minor slip-up; it can lead to serious consequences, including lawsuits and a loss of client trust.
 So, let’s keep our practices sharp and our clients’ info safe!

 Conclusion